-This is the lower cost version of the Amex Platinum Card, as The Platinum Card® from American Express has a $550 annual fee (Rates & Fees), though offers a couple of additional benefits, including a $200 annual Uber credit and $100 annual Saks credit.
+This was the lower-cost version of the Amex Platinum Card, as The Platinum Card® from American Express has a $550 annual fee (Rates & Fees), though offers a couple of additional benefits, including a $200 annual Uber credit and $100 annual Saks credit.

 Anyway, it looks like the business version of the card will soon be getting a refresh.

 Changes to the Amex Business Platinum Card

 As of February 2019 (this means for annual fees due as of then), the Amex Business Platinum Card annual fee has been increased from $450 to $595.
 So, what improvements will be made to the card to make up for the $145 annual fee increase?

 - A complimentary year of access to WeWork (Benefit eliminated as of 12/31/2019)